 • Use Air Filters

 Air filters can be introduced to HVAC systems to eliminate pollutants in the air.
 Dust, pollen, mold, and other particles occupy the HVAC System.
-An effective air filter improves the quality of air and lengthens the life span of HVAC System.
+An effective air filter improves the quality of air and lengthens the life span of the HVAC System.

 • Air Quality Monitoring

-Closely monitor the temperature, humidity, and air quality allow you to be proactive in taking action against potential problems.
+Closely monitoring the temperature, humidity, and air quality allow you to be proactive in taking action against potential problems.
 Air Quality Monitoring sensors such as those offered by AKCP will give you data about your data center’s air composition and condition.
 Air quality sensors help you determine the level of potential air contaminants.
 It can also send an alert if too much level of a harmful contaminant is detected.

-Wireless Air Quality Sensor can detect 5 different sizes of Particulate Matter.
+Wireless Air Quality sensors can detect 5 different sizes of Particulate Matter.
 PM0.5, PM1.0, PM2.5, PM4 and PM10.
 This sensor can also measure the mass concentration of particles in the PM1.0 to PM10 range and particle number concentration in the PM0.5 to PM10 range.
 The typical particle size is also measured.
 This measurement is based on the average size of the current sample.

 Examples of these gases are :